Drink water from your own cistern And fresh water from your own well.Proverbs 5:15(NASB)

 The figurative language of water in Solomon's illustration is well chosen.
 Water taken from one's own cistern or freshly drawn from one's own well is clear, clean, refreshing, and satisfying, while that which is stolen from another's supply becomes bitter, tainted, poisonous, and deadly.
 The evils of sexual sin and the terrible consequences that accompany them can be traced throughout Scripture.

 Heavenly Father, thank You for the many things I can learn from the amazing book of Proverbs.
-I realise, from Solomon's instruction to his son, the serious nature of sexual promiscuity and the terrible consequences of indulging in this ungodly activity.
+I realise from Solomon’s instruction to his son, the serious nature of sexual promiscuity and the terrible consequences of indulging in this ungodly activity.
 Help me maintain inner purity of heart and live a life of godly virtue that flees from every fragment of sensual allurement.
-Thank You for my own close personal relationships in marriage and beyond, and may my delight be to draw fresh water from my own well and never seek satisfaction from broken cisterns and the brackish water they contain.
-Help me to live a life that honour Your holy name.
+Thank You for my own close personal relationships in marriage, family, and friendships.
+May my delight be to draw fresh water from my own well and never seek satisfaction from broken cisterns and the brackish water they contain.
+Help me to live a life that honours Your holy name.
 This I ask in Jesus' name, AMEN.